Bass scales in tab, notation and movable scale diagrams. A complete reference for bass guitarists of all styles and abilities.

-All of the bass scales included here are shown in tab with a tonic note of A. Play them to get accustomed to their sound, and to hear how they differ from one another.
+All of the bass scales on this page are shown in tab with a tonic note of A, and as movable (transposable) scale diagrams.

-The scales are also shown in movable scale diagram form.
+The movable shapes are shown in the scale diagrams below the tab.
 In each diagram, the tonic note is shown as a white circle.
 All other notes in the scale are shown as black circles.

 Pentatonic Minor Bass Scale

 The pentatonic minor is one of the most commonly used scales in rock and pop music.
-Use if to compose riffs and bass lines, or in improvisation.
+Use it to compose riffs and bass lines, or in improvisation.

 Pentatonic Major Bass Scale